iesl/author_coref/doc/LARGE_SCALE_EXPERIMENT_NOTES.md

 ## Running Disambiguation ##

 Now we have generated the required inputs to the disambiguation system.
-The program which runs the parallel coreference takes the following settings:
+The program which runs the parallel coreference takes the following settings.
+An example config file of these settings is ```config/coref/ParallelCoref.config```.

 ```
 # Where to find the coref task file, which specifies the separate coref jobs for execution